lwfinger/rtw89/README.md

 I am working on fixing builds on older kernels.

-This repository includes drivers for the following card:
+This repository includes drivers for the following cards:

-Realtek 8852AE, 8852BE, and 8853CE
+Realtek 8852AE, 8851BE, 8852BE, and 8853CE

 If you are looking for a driver for chips such as RTL8188EE, RTL8192CE, RTL8192CU, RTL8192DE, RTL8192EE, RTL8192SE, RTL8723AE, RTL8723BE, or RTL8821AE,